Immigrant Investor Programme (IIP)

 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the program.

 Once, it is approved you will have to make the investment and provide evidence of it and the affidavit of good character and lack of criminal convictions.
-After that, it will be issued your residence permit.
+After that, your residence permit will be issued.